 Treatments range from simple self-care practices and conservative treatments to injections and open surgery.
 Most experts agree that treatment should begin with conservative, nonsurgical therapies, with surgery left as the last resort.
-Many of the treatments listed below often work best when used in combination.
+We’ll explore a variety of TMJ treatments in the sections below.

-- Apply moist heat or cold packs: Apply an ice pack to the side of your face and temple area for about 10 minutes.
-Do a few simple stretching exercises for your jaw (as instructed by your dentist or physical therapist).
-After exercising, apply a warm towel or washcloth to the side of your face for about 5 minutes.
+- Apply moist heat or cold packs.
+Apply an ice pack to the side of your face and temple area for about 10 minutes for acute pain.
+Do a few simple stretching exercises for your jaw (as instructed by your healthcare provider).
+After exercising, apply a warm towel or washcloth to the side of your face for about five minutes.
 Do this a few times each day.

-- Eat soft foods: Eat soft foods such as yogurt, mashed potatoes, cottage cheese, soup, scrambled eggs, fish, cooked fruits and vegetables, beans, and grains.
-In addition, cut foods into small pieces.
-Avoid hard and crunchy foods (like hard rolls, pretzels, raw carrots), thick and large foods that need your mouth to open wide to fit the foods, and chewy foods (like caramels and taffy).
-Do NOT chew gum.
+- Eat soft foods.
+To keep your jaw from working overtime, eat soft foods such as yogurt, mashed potatoes, cottage cheese, soup, scrambled eggs, fish, cooked fruits and vegetables, beans, and grains.
+Avoid hard and crunchy foods (like hard rolls, pretzels, raw carrots) and chewy foods (like caramels and taffy).
+Don’t chew gum.

-- Wear a splint or night guard: Splints and night guards are plastic mouthpieces that fit over the upper or lower teeth.
-They prevent the upper and lower teeth from coming together, which reduces the effects of clenching or grinding the teeth.
-They also correct the bite by putting the teeth in contact with the splint in their most correct and least traumatic position.
-The main difference between splints and night guards is that night guards are only worn at night and splints are worn full time (24 hours a day for 7 days).
-Your dentist will discuss the type of mouth guard appliance you may need.
+- Wear a splint or night guard.
+Splints and night guards are mouthpieces that fit over your upper or lower teeth.
+When worn, the mouthpieces provide stable tooth contacts during closure.
+When worn, mouth guards also correct your bite by placing your jaw in a more favorable position.
+The main difference between splints and night guards is that night guards are only worn at night and splints are worn full time.
+Your healthcare provide can determine which type of oral appliance you may need.

-- Undergo corrective dental treatments: These treatments include replacing missing teeth; or using crowns, bridges, or braces to balance the biting surfaces of your teeth or to correct a bite problem.
+- Undergo corrective dental treatments.
+These treatments include replacing missing teeth or using crowns, bridges or braces to bring your bite into proper balance and alignment.

-- Keep yawning and chewing to a minimum and avoid extreme jaw movements such as yelling or singing.
+- Keep yawning and chewing to a minimum.

 - Don't rest your chin on your hand or hold the telephone between your shoulder and ear.
 Practice good posture to reduce neck and facial pain.

-When conservative treatments are unsuccessful, your dentist may suggest one or more of the following:
+If conservative treatments are unsuccessful, your healthcare provider may suggest one or more of the following:

-- Transcutaneous electrical nerve stimulation (TENS): This therapy uses low-level electrical currents to reduce pain by relaxing the jaw joint and facial muscles.
-This treatment can be done at the dentist's office or at home.
+- Transcutaneous electrical nerve stimulation (TENS).
+This therapy uses low-level electrical currents to reduce pain by relaxing your jaw joint and facial muscles.
+TENS can be completed at home or your healthcare provider’s office.

-- Ultrasound: This is a deep heat treatment that is applied to the temporomandibular joint (TMJ) to relieve soreness or improve joint movement.
+- Ultrasound.
+This is a deep heat treatment that is applied to the TMJ to relieve soreness or improve joint movement.

-- Trigger-point injections: Pain medication or anesthesia is injected into tender muscles of the face (called "trigger points") to relieve pain.
+- Trigger-point injections.
+Pain medication or anesthetic is injected into tender muscles of the face (called "trigger points") to relieve pain.

-- Radio wave therapy: Radio waves create a low-level electrical stimulation to the joint, which increases blood flow.
-This provides pain relief in the joint.
+- Radio wave therapy.
+Radio waves create a low-level electrical stimulation to the joint, which increases blood flow and provides TMJ relief.

-There are three types of surgery for TMD: arthrocentesis, arthroscopy, and open-joint surgery.
-The type of surgery needed depends on the TMD problem.
+There are three types of TMJ surgery: arthrocentesis, arthroscopy and open-joint surgery.
+The type of surgery needed depends on the TMJ symptoms and the complexity of the problem.

-- Arthrocentesis: This minor procedure is performed in the office under general anesthesia.
-It can be used when the jaw suddenly locks in the closed position (the jaw cannot be completely opened) or to reduce inflammation in the TMJ.
+- Arthrocentesis.
+This minor procedure is performed in the office, usually under local anesthesia.
+It’s often recommended when the jaw suddenly locks in the closed position.
+It can also help reduce inflammation in the TMJ.
 Needles filled with sterile fluids are inserted into the affected joint and the joint is washed out.
 Occasionally, a surgical instrument is needed to remove scar tissue or to dislodge a disc that has moved out of place.
-(A disc is a different type of tissue that cushions the area where the jaw bones meet the skull.)

-- Open-joint surgery: Patients undergoing open-joint surgery are also given general anesthesia.
-Unlike arthroscopy, open surgery is the traditional type of surgery where a long incision is made for the surgeon to insert instruments.
-Open-joint surgeries may be the approach taken if:
+- Open-joint surgery.
+If you undergo open-joint surgery, you'll be given general anesthesia.
+Unlike arthroscopy, open surgery is the traditional procedure in which a long incision is made to insert instruments.
+Open-joint surgeries may be necessary if:

 - The bony structures that make up the jaw joint are wearing away.